Park Street, Hertfordshire: Railway station

 Park Street railway station is the first station after St Albans Abbey on the Abbey Line.
 The railway was built in 1858 as a branch line from the London & Birmingham Railway, and Park Street station has been on its current site since 1890.
 Before being moved to its current position, on Watling Street, it was situated just near Hyde Lane off Park Street Lane, near the current How Wood station.

 There was another railway line, built in 1866, which linked the above London & North Western Railway branch line to St Albans, to the newly constructed Midland Main Line from Bedford to St Pancras at Napsbury.
 It was a goods line in brief use but closed by 1910, called the Park Street Branch and was operated by the Midland Railway.

 The railway bridge near Sycamore Drive was demolished around 1948 after being damaged by a giant propeller being delivered to the Handley Page aircraft works.
 It is still possible to see some of the bridge brickwork here which is just by The Overdraught pub.
 Another, over the River Ver at the back of Sycamore Drive, still survives.
 Beyond the bridge over the River Ver this line crossed what became the Handley Page aircraft factory runway.
 This runway was in use until the mid-1960s for the maintenance and testing of the V bomber fleet.

 A 1960s metal bridge carries the Abbey Line trains, sometimes affectionately dubbed the Abbey Flyer, over the main road, replacing a previous brick one.

 Schools

 Park Street has two primary schools: Park Street Church of England Primary School, and How Wood Primary School.

 The nearest secondary school is Marlborough School.

-Public houses

-There are now two pubs in the village: The Falcon, and The Overdraught (which used to be called The White Horse).
-There were previously seven other pubs in Park Street/Frogmore/Colney Street: The Red Lion closed in 2009, and The Swan closed in 2008.
-In Frogmore, The Red Cow closed in 2001/02, and The Lamb closed in the early 1970s.
-In Colney, The Black Horse was demolished in 2003; The George and Dragon closed in the early 1990s and The Jolly Farmer, closed in the 1930s.

-Until the early 1970s, The Lamb was situated opposite the entrance to the Handley Page aircraft factory (now Frederick Place).
-Once the factory closed the pub became uneconomic to run and, so legend has it (widely-held story in the village at the time), the landlord and his wife closed the pub, locked themselves in and drank the pub dry before being ordered out by the brewery.
-The pub's building still exists as a private residence, divided into three flats.

-The Falcon is reputed to be on the site of a "Pilgrim's Rest", which was a series of places used to house the pilgrims to St Alban's shrine.